eugene-mindset/personal-site/README.md

 - [X] Fix color transition.
 It just needs to fade out and then adjust the content and then change color.
 - [X] Center menu only on home page.
+- [X] Rework the centering of the menu to not use top.

 ### 20 July 11